Visiting assistant professor of professional practice

-Born and raised in Taiwan, Ms. Ding first came to the U.S. in 2001, ostensibly to earn a master's degree in American Studies at SUNY Buffalo, but in reality to learn how to read and write English.
-In Monterey, the Institute helped her turn her language skills into a vocation.
-“At its best, interpreting is like retelling a good story,” she says.
-So it's no surprise that Ms. Ding's studies brought her back to the illuminating literature of her childhood: Tang poetry, the Analects of Confucius, and classic Chinese folktales, her personal favorite.
+Born and raised in Taipei, Taiwan, Ms. Ding first came to the United States in 2001, ostensibly to earn a master's degree in American Studies at SUNY Buffalo, but in reality to learn how to read and write English.

 Areas of Interest

 John Bogle, Daniel Rose (Rose Associates), George Washington

 魯迅 (Lu Xun), 老舍 (Lao She), Chinese folktales

 - MA in Conference Interpretation, Chinese, Monterey Institute of International Studies

 - MA in American Studies, The State University of New York at Buffalo

 - BA in German, Fu Jen Catholic University